kaykay-dv/pocketsearch/README.md

 # pocketsearch
-pocketsearch is a pure-Python full text indexing search engine based on sqlite and the [FTS5](https://www.sqlite.org/fts5.html) extension.
+pocketsearch is a pure-Python full text indexing search library based on sqlite and the [FTS5](https://www.sqlite.org/fts5.html) extension.
 It provides

 - A simple API (inspired by the ORM layer of the Django web framework) for defining schemas and searching - no need to write SQL
-- Multi-field indices using schemas including text, numeric and date search
+- Multi-field indices using schemas including text, numeric and date/datetime search
 - Prefix, phrase and initial token queries
 - Boolean search queries
 - Highlightning search results and extracting snippets